fruit/sfCacheTaggingPlugin/README.markdown

             standard_helpers:
               # … other helpers
               - Partial     # build-in Symfony helper to work with partials/components
-              - Cache       # build-in Symfony helper to work with cache
-              - CacheTag    # sfCacheTaggingPlugin helper with cache tagging features

 1. Customize ``sfCacheTaggingPlugin`` in the ``app.yml``